Homotopy of periodic two by two matrices: Symmetries

 Now for the problem studied in this article, where the operators act in Fock space, it is useful to represent time-reversal as an operation on single-particle states.
 By definition, time reversal maps particle creation to particle creation\footnote{The operation that maps creation to annihilation is Particle-Hole transformation.}, although a creation operator for a given state may map to a creation operator for some other state:

 The bold and ordinary $\Theta$'s refer respectively to the transformation of the creation operator and the transformation of the wave function associated to it.
-As $a^\dagger(f)$ is linear in $f$ and $a(g)$ is anti-linear in $g$, it follows from the commutation relation that ${\Theta}(f)$ is anti-unitary
+To derive the properties of the transformation $\Theta$ on the single particle wave functions from the properties of the many-body $\boldsymbol{\Theta}$, conjugate the anticommutation relation $\braket{g}{f}=\{a(g),a^\dagger(f)\}$ by $\boldsymbol{\Theta}$: